leylabmpi/StrainVis/SynTrackerVis_app/manual.md

 **Stop the server**: In order to stop the Bokeh server, its running process should be killed.

+## Run SynTrackerVis on a remote server and open it in the local browser

+It is possible to run SynTrackerVis on a remote server or cloud service in cases of large datasets, in order to improve the performance.
+This can be done according to the following steps:

+1. **Installing SynTrackerVis:** SynTrackerVis shoul be installed on the remote server as explained above.

+2. **Open SSH-tunnel:** Create an SSH tunnel from your local machine to the remote server:
+`ssh -L 5006:localhost:5006 user@remote-server`

+3. **Start the Bokeh server on the remote server:**
+From within the activated conda SynTracker_Vis environment, run the following command:
+`panel serve syntracker_vis.py --port 5006 --websocket-max-message-size 524288000 &`
+Note that it is important not to use the --show option when SynTracker runs on a remote machine.

+4. **Open the application in the local browser:** SynTrackerVis should be accessible under: http://localhost:5006/syntracker_vis .

 ## Input

 #### Mandatory input: